 Pegasus is a theatre with young people at its heart.
 In everything it does Pegasus considers how to attract, engage and spark the imaginations of young people.
 This includes families with young children, schools, teenagers and students.

-Pegasus is a meeting place between generations, cultures, artists and participants, a place of creative exchange and community.
-Beyond the venue, Pegasus is an organisation with a strong, positive identity, good working relationships with a range of partners and an excellent track record of artistic, youth and community development.
+Pegasus is a meeting place where generations, cultures, artists and participants can come together as a community in an inclusive and creative environment.
+Beyond the venue, Pegasus is an organisation with a strong positive identity, good working relationships with a range of partners and an excellent track record of artistic, youth and community development.